-You can use Apache's htpasswd script to edit it, or the Python script they provide at: http://trac.edgewall.org/browser/trunk/contrib/htpasswd.py
+You can use Apache's https://trac.edgewall.org/browser/trunk/contrib/httpsswd.py

 However, there's no native support for the combined use of HTTP Authentication and WebSockets (the server will throw HTTP 401 error codes).
 A workaround is to disable such authentication for the socket.io server.